Quick Answer: What Is Self-Employment?

 Employed Versus Self-Employed

 Employed people have a specific employer and expect consistent salary after a while, which could be weekly or monthly.
 The success or failure of the employer does not affect them directly.
-The employed also enjoy employment rights, benefits, and compensations.
+The employed also enjoy employment rights, benefits, and compensations, including protections enforced by the U.S. Department of Labor such as minimum wage standards and workplace safety regulations under OSHA.

 Self-employed people work for themselves, whether it is freelancing or blue-collar jobs, and are solely responsible for the success or failure of the business.
-There is no consistent wage and also employment benefits like life insurance.
+There is no consistent wage and also no employment benefits like life insurance.
+The U.S. Small Business Administration (SBA) estimates that self-employed sole proprietors make up the vast majority of the roughly 33 million small businesses operating in the United States as of 2024.

 Types Of Self-Employment Are: